Professor-G/rubin-lc-simulator/docs/source/Example.rst

 Example
 ==================

-Below is an example showing how to use the code to simulate a realistic microlensing event at a randomly sky position.
+Below is an example showing how to use the the `simulator <https://rubin-lc-simulator.readthedocs.io/en/latest/autoapi/rubin_lc_simulator/simulator/index.html#rubin_lc_simulator.simulator.LSSTSimulator>`_ class to simulate a realistic microlensing event at a randomly drawn sky position.

+The first step is to extract the planned cadence given a single bandpass and RA/DEC in decimal degrees.

 .. code-block:: python